 HSHT relies heavily on the involvement and guidance of business and industry leaders to ensure our students are on a path to Florida's in-demand and growing careers.
 For information, visit abletrust.org.

-99% graduation rate for HSHT participants
+80% continue on to post-secondary education or employment 99% graduation rate for HSHT participants